o2r-project/o2r-UI/ui/bindings/README.md

 * Closing brackets of functions or loops must be placed at an exclusive line.
 * Spacing between variables: Up to one space is allowed.
 * Avoid more than one closing bracket ( *'('* ) for variable values or use a single line definition.
+* The codepart responsible for the plot must be wrapped into a function called *PlotFunctionX()*.
+This function must include the necessary plot parameters, e.g. *PlotFunctionX(a,b,c)*.
+For Examples see [here](https://github.com/MarkusKonk/erc-examples/tree/master/ERC/Finished/insyde_extractR)

 ## Future work